 How it's done

-Business climate is the general economic environment that local businesses operate in.
-Reviewing and understanding local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
+The business climate is the general economic environment that local businesses operate in.
+Reviewing and understanding the local business climate provides valuable insights about the economy, costs, risks, and incentives that may impact the success of your business.
 This activity will guide you to better understand the business climate in Calgary and help you answer the following fundamental questions.